-PXAs are typically hypo or isodense and may be well or poorly demarcated, usually with little surrounding oedema.
+PXAs are typically hypo or isodense and may be well or poorly demarcated, usually with no or little surrounding oedema.
 Calcification is rare.
-Due to its superfical location it may cause scalloping of the overlying bone 2.
+Due to its superficial location it may cause scalloping of the overlying bone 2.

-- iso to hypointense c.f. grey matter
+- solid component iso to hypointense c.f. grey matter

 - solid component usually enhances vividly

-- iso to hyperintense c.f. grey matter
+- solid component iso to hyperintense c.f. grey matter

 - little surrounding vasogenic oedema